-- Trifluralin (Treflan) - Clethodim (Select Max) for post-emerge grass control after emergence - Texas A&M AgriLife has submitted info. for 2,4-DB approval to IR-4 specialty crop program for possible labeling as an post-emerge over-the-top broadleaf weed control option
+- Texas A&M AgriLife has submitted information for 2,4-DB approval in 2012 to the EPA IR-4 specialty crop program for possible labeling as an post-emerge over-the-top broadleaf weed control option. - Proposed label is for 1.0 pint per acre applied up to 6" tall or 6 weeks, whichever comes first.